MachaGrasp: Morphology-Aware Cross-Embodiment Dexterous Hand Articulation Generation for Grasping: METHOD

 \subsection{Morphology Encoder}

-A central component of our framework is the morphology encoder (illustrated in Fig. \ref{fig:morph_encoder}), which learns structured representations of dexterous hands directly from their URDF descriptions.
-In contrast to prior work that encodes hand morphology solely as mesh point clouds~\cite{8972562,liu2021synthesizing,wang2022dexgraspnet}, our approach leverages the URDF to extract explicit kinematic constraints and geometric primitives.
+A central component of MachaGrasp is the morphology encoder (illustrated in Fig. \ref{fig:morph_encoder}), which learns structured representations of dexterous hands directly from their URDF descriptions.
+In contrast to prior work that encodes hand morphology solely as mesh point clouds~\cite{8972562,liu2021synthesizing,wang2022dexgraspnet}, MachaGrasp leverages the URDF to extract explicit kinematic constraints and geometric primitives.
 Based on this structured information, the encoder predicts both the eigengrasps of the hand and a compact latent representation that captures its underlying morphology.

 \textbf{URDF-based joint encodings.} From the URDF of each hand, we construct a set of joint encodings $J$.
-Each joint $\boldsymbol{j}_k$ includes: \begin{itemize} \item \textit{Joint limits:} minimum and maximum values (radians). \item \textit{Origin:} pose in the parent frame, parameterized by roll, pitch, yaw, and Cartesian translation $(r, p, y, x, y, z)$. \item \textit{Axis:} unit vector specifying the motion direction. \item \textit{Kinematic links:} parent and child links, each approximated by a primitive shape with pose and size parameters.
+Each joint $\boldsymbol{j}_k$ includes: \begin{itemize} \item \textit{Joint limits:} minimum and maximum values (radians). \item \textit{Origin:} pose in the parent frame, parameterized by roll, pitch, yaw, and Cartesian translation $(r, p, \psi, x, y, z)$. \item \textit{Axis:} unit vector specifying the motion direction. \item \textit{Kinematic links:} parent and child links, each approximated by a primitive shape with pose and size parameters.
 We adopt a uniform encoding:

 where the leading integer denotes the primitive type (0: box, 1: cylinder, 2: sphere, 3: dummy).
 The dummy type provides compatibility for non-physical links without geometry. \end{itemize}